-COPPERAS COVE JUNIOR HIGH THEATRE ARTS INTRODUCTION: H¡, I’m Ms. Maberry, the Theatre Arts Program Director.
-Theatre Arts is an elective course offered to grades 6, 7 and 8.
+COPPERAS COVE HIGH SCHOOL THEATRE ARTS INTRODUCTION: H¡, I’m Ms. Maberry, the Theatre Arts Program Director.
+Theatre Arts is an elective course offered to grades 9, 10, 11, and 12.
 The Theatre Arts Program includes practical experience in staging plays which includes: acting, directing, writing, stage managing, set design, lighting & sound design, costumes, props, and make-up.
 The skills developed in Theatre Arts can be implemented in all facets of life and are reflective of: organization, time management, teamwork, conceptualization, and art appreciation.

 GENERAL DAILY SUPPLIES

-Students should be prepared with the following every day of class: 2 pencils 2 highlighters (different colors) 1-inch, 3-ring binder 1 package of notebook paper 1 package of dividers (with tabs)
+Students should be prepared with the following every day of class: 2 pencils 2 highlighters (different colors) 1 Spiral Notebook

 GENERAL ATTENDANCE In order to have and maintain quality theatrical performances, attendance from all members is essential.
 The following guidelines outline the attendance procedures and policies as related to after school rehearsals and performances: - Roll will be checked at the start of rehearsal - Students not in place will be counted tardy - Tardiness will be excused at the discretion of the director.
 Tutorials, appointments, etc. will be excused ONLY if prior notice has been given IN WRITING to the director. - Tardiness will be treated under the school tardy policy found in Student Handbook.
 Any required detention will be served accordingly. -Excused absences will include emergencies only.
 A parent phone call or email PRIOR to the event is required for the absence to be excused. -Unexcused absences receive a zero for participation for the activity.
 Unexcused performance absences could cause the student to loose their position in Theatre Arts. -A make-up grade will be given for missed rehearsal if the student turns in a one-page report on any actor or play.
 Missed performances will require a three-page research paper to include bibliography.
 These assignments must be turned in no later than one week after the date of absence.